jonahwinninghoff/Text-Summarization/README.md

 <div align = 'center'><img src = 'https://github.com/jonahwinninghoff/Text-Summarization/blob/main/Images/timer.png?raw=true'/></div>

+<p align = 'justify'>There is no evidence of time being overlapped between Big Bird and XLNET models.
+For this reason, the violin plot is in use.
+As indicated by above, XLNET is much faster than Big Bird.
+Both distributions are leptokurtic and right-skewed on memory term or time.
+However, Big Bird model has higher right-skewed and kurtotic score than XLNET model.
+This is the reason why there is a skeptics with Big Bird algorithmic efficiency.
+When the loess is applied, the result is surprised.
+Before the discussion goes further, the reason for using loess needs to explain.
+The advantage of this tool is non-parametric and it helps to understand the relationship between time and word counts.</p>

 <div align = 'center'><img src = "https://github.com/jonahwinninghoff/Text-Summarization/blob/main/Images/comparing.gif?raw=true"/></div>

 ## FUTURE RESEARCH <a id = 'future'></a>